-The Department of Public Safety's Clandestine Laboratory Emergency Response Team (CLERT) is comprised of specially trained law enforcement officers from the Division of Narcotics Enforcement, the Iowa State Patrol, and the State Fire Marshal's Office, as well as chemists from the Division of Criminal Investigation.
-The CLERT provides assistance to city and county law enforcement throughout the state of Iowa.
-All CLERT members are certified in the investigating, dismantling, and removing of clandestine laboratories.
+The Department of Public Safety's has specially trained law enforcement officers from the Division of Narcotics Enforcement, the Iowa State Patrol, and the State Fire Marshal's Office, as well as chemists from the Division of Criminal Investigation.
+These officers provide assistance to city and county law enforcement throughout the state of Iowa.
+All of our officers are certified in the investigating, dismantling, and removing of clandestine laboratories.

 Chemicals used in the illicit manufacture of narcotics present both environmental and explosive hazards to citizens and property in the state of Iowa.
 The clandestine laboratory team provides safe and environmentally sound disposal of these chemicals.